1984 Winter Paralympics

 The 1984 Winter Paralympic Games (Paralympische Winterspiele 1984) were the third Winter Paralympics.
 They were held from 14 to 20 January 1984 in Innsbruck, Austria.
 They were the first Winter Games organized by the International Co-ordinating Committee (ICC), which was formed on 15 March 1982, in Leysin, Switzerland.
 These Games were accessible for all athletes with cerebral palsy.
 Three sports were contested: alpine skiing, cross-country skiing, and ice sledge speed racing.
-The most successful athlete was German alpine skier Reinhild Moeller, who won 3 gold medals and 1 silver medal.
+The most successful athletes were Helmut Falch (AUT), Paul Di Bello (USA), Gunilla Åhren (SWE) and Lahja Hämäläinen (FIN) who each won four Gold Medals.
 The Games, then known as the 3rd World Winter Games for the Disabled, were fully sanctioned by the International Olympic Committee (IOC).
 (The regular 1984 Winter Olympics were held in Sarajevo, Yugoslavia.
 For the first time, an exhibition event was held at the Olympic Winter Games there and 30 male three-track skiers took part in the giant slalom event in Sarajevo.)